-This new annual lecture series commemorates their legacies.
-The CSWS Acker-Morgen Memorial Lectures will be an annual event that brings to the University of Oregon campus a speaker who works on issues of economic justice and gender equity – issues that were very near and dear to both Joan and Sandi.
+This annual lecture series commemorates their legacies by bringing to the University of Oregon campus renowned feminist scholars who work on issues of economic justice and gender equity – issues that were very near and dear to both Joan and Sandi.

 Every gift made via this website, or check mailed to us designated for this fund, will allow CSWS to plan for lectures in Joan Acker’s and Sandi Morgen’s names for years to come.

 You can support the Acker-Morgen Memorial Lectureship with a gift of any amount.

 A pathbreaking feminist researcher, Joan Acker was a professor of sociology at the University of Oregon, where she taught for nearly three decades.
 In 1973, she helped establish what is now the Center for the Study of Women in Society, which she directed until 1986.
 Her books on gender and class include Doing Comparable Worth: Gender, Class, and Pay Equity; Class Questions: Feminist Answers; and Stretched Thin: Poor Families, Welfare Work, and Welfare Reform (co-authored with Sandra Morgen and Jill Weigt).
 Her many honors and awards included sociology’s top award, the American Sociological Association Career of Distinguished Scholarship Award.